Skreamzz/Ishwikiclone/Adding-a-character-device-to-iSH.md

 # Modify fs/dyndev.c (Or change DEV_RTC_MAJOR to be the same as DYN_DEV_MAJOR)
 ```
 At this point you have two choices.
-If you have set DEV_RTC_MAJOR to be the same as DYN_DEV_MAJOR then ignore this section.
-Otherwise the dyn_dev_register function needs a small modification to recognize the new RTC Major #
+If you have set DEV_RTC_MAJOR to be the
+same as DYN_DEV_MAJOR then ignore this section.
+Otherwise the dyn_dev_register
+function needs a small modification to recognize the new RTC Major number.

 // if (major != DYN_DEV_MAJOR) {
 // Becomes
 // if ((major != DYN_DEV_MAJOR) && (major != DEV_RTC_MAJOR)) {